 Understand Your Prescription

-There are a few things you should know about your eyeglass prescription.
-The abbreviations "OD" and "OS" are the abbreviations for the Latin terms oculus dexter
+The first step in understanding your eyeglass prescription is what the abbreviations "OD" and "OS" mean.
+They are the abbreviations for the Latin terms oculus dexter

 and oculs sinister

 .
-OD means the right eye and "OS" means the left eye.
-However, in some cases the prescription will use the abbreviations "RE" (right eye) and "LE" (left eye) instead.
+"OD" means the right eye and "OS" means the left eye.
+However, some doctors and opticians have decided to update their prescriptions and use "RE" (right eye) and "LE" (left eye) instead.
 You may have noticed that on your prescription form the information for the right eye (OD) comes before the information for the left eye (OS).
-Eye doctors write prescriptions in this way to avoid making errors because when they face you they see your right eye on the left first and your left eye on the right second.
+Eye doctors write prescriptions this way to avoid making errors, because when they face you, they see your right eye at left (first) and your left eye at right (second).

 Other Terms Used In Your Eyeglass Prescription

 This is used to indicate the amount of lens power for astigmatism.
-When nothing appears in this column then you have little or no astigmatism.
+If nothing appears in this column then you have little or no astigmatism.
 Pupillary Distance (PD)

 Single Vision Lenses

-The most common lenses are single vision lenses that have the same optical focal point or correction over the entire area of the lens.
+Single vision lenses have the same optical focal point or correction over the entire area of the lens.
 Single vision lenses correct for only one distance.
-If they correct for far distance then the person's eyes must be able quickly adjust to read and see objects close up without correction.
-This is because the human eye must change focus from distance to close up in 350 milliseconds or less in order to see things clearly up close.
-When the person's eyes cannot adjust quickly they may need a separate pair of single vision glasses for near distances, or else use a multi-focal lens
+If they correct for far distance, the person must accommodate (accommodation acts like a reflex which means the human eye can change focus from distance to close up in 350 milliseconds) to see clearly up close.
+If the person cannot accommodate, they may need a separate pair of single vision glasses for near distances, or else use a multifocal lens

-Bi-focal lenses contain two lens powers which are typically separated by a thin line running horizontally across the lens.
-We usually recommend bi-focal lenses for adults over age 40 to compensate for presbyopia.
+Bifocals contain two lens powers which are typically separated by a thin line running horizontally across the lens.
+Bi-focal lenses usually are prescribed for adults over age 40 to compensate for presbyopia.
 In these cases, the bottom portion of the bifocal lens reduces the amount of focusing effort required to see near objects clearly.

-The progressive lenses will allow you to enjoy bifocal vision without the bifocal line look.
-These progressive lenses help increase edge-to-edge clarity and offer a full range of vision correction, from up-close objects to those in the distance.
+Progressive lenses will allow you to enjoy bifocal vision without the bifocal line look.
+Progressive lenses help increase edge-to-edge clarity and offer a full range of vision correction, from up-close objects to those in the distance.
 With progressive lenses there is no taking off one pair of glasses to put on another and no peering over the bifocals as your grandmother may have done.
-But progressive lenses require a great deal more accuracy in the prescription and should not be purchased online.
+Progressive lenses allow a more natural, flattering way of seeing your world.

 Decide On The Lens Tint You Want

 Today there are many lens tints available to you.
-For the best result you will want a lens tint that allows 12-18% of visible light through to reach your eye.
-There are three basic lens tints for sunglasses - neutral gray or tan (amber, brown).
+If you want prescription sunglasses then you will want a lens tint that allows 12-18% of visible light through to your eye.
+There are two basic lens tints for sunglasses - neutral gray or tan (amber, brown).

 Neutral Gray Lenses